-12.5 SUBSTANTIALLY IMPROVED STRUCTURES
+12.5 Substantially Improved Structures

-For all new or substantially improved structures located in Zones A, A1-30, AE, AO, or AH, the applicant shall furnish the information required by paragraphs A to C to the building inspector.
+For all new or substantially improved structures located in special flood hazard areas, the applicant shall furnish the information required by paragraphs A to C to the building inspector.
 Such information shall be retained as public records open to inspection upon request.

-- A. The as-build elevation (in relation to NGVD) of the lowest floor (including basement) and include whether or not such structures contain a basement, - B. If the structure has been floodproofed, the as-built elevation (in relation to NGVD) to which the structure was floodproofed, - C. Any certification of floodproofing.
+- A. The as-build elevation (in relation to mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement, - B. If the structure has been floodproofed, the as-built elevation (in relation to mean sea level) to which the structure was floodproofed, - C. Any certification of floodproofing.

-12.5 A RECREATIONAL VEHICLES
+12.5 A Recreational Vehicles

-Recreational vehicles placed on sites within zones A1-30, AH, and AE shall either (1) be on the site for fewer than 180 consecutive days, (2) be fully licensed and ready for highway use, or (3) meet all standards of Section 60.3 (b) (1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for "manufactured homes" in Paragraph (c) of Section 60.3.
+Recreational vehicles placed on sites within special flood hazard areas shall either (1) be on the site for fewer than 180 consecutive days, (2) be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions, or (3) meet all standards of this ordinance and the elevation and anchoring requirements for "manufactured homes" in this ordinance.